Profile of Abigail Lowe

 - PhD Student

-- School of Biological Sciences, Bangor University, Deiniol Road, Bangor, Gwynedd, LL57 2UW
+- School of Natural Sciences, Bangor University, Deiniol Road, Bangor, Gwynedd, LL57 2UW

 I am a KESS II student in my first year of studying the foraging habits of wild pollinators.
 I have a passion for wildlife and the environment, with a particular interest in how we can study plant and pollinator genetics to tackle issues such as population decline and food security.
 My interest in plant genomics was apparent throughout my module selections at university, but was reaffirmed during my year in industry at the National Botanic Garden of Wales, where I learned a range of molecular techniques, encouraging me to pursue a career in research.